Nursing, BSN

 Progression in the Nursing Major

 Students in the nursing major must meet specific academic standards for continued progression in the major.
-Students must maintain a 2.75 semester GPA in nursing major courses in order to progress.
+Effective fall 2024, students must maintain a 2.67 semester GPA in nursing major courses in order to progress.
 Grades of "C+” or better are required in all nursing courses to meet the course requirement.
 Students must also earn a minimum of a grade of C in NUTR 165 Principles of Nutrition , HSC 217 Statistics for Health Science Profs and PSY 210 Developmental Psychology.

 Requirements for Graduation